I had an interesting session with my therapist this week.

 Yes, I see a therapist monthly.
 I figure you might get your eyebrows waxed, your hair coloured… hells bells – you might even get your face injected with botox.

 I first started seeing her years ago.
-I remember arriving to her office, in tears of course, before pulling myself together and telling her that I was acutely aware that she charges by the hour, so let’s cut out all of the social niceties and get down to business.
+I remember arriving at her office, in tears of course, before pulling myself together and telling her that I was acutely aware that she charges by the hour, so let’s cut out all of the social niceties and get down to business.

 Over the years our relationship has changed.
 Sometimes there are old problems to solve, new strategies to pull together, or sometimes we just have a good old chat.